AjayRoyy/Learning-Complete-Git-And-Git-HUb/README.md

 	git add . (this will also add all the file to the staging area) (just a another short hand form)

+now i am at a stage where i can commit all the files that i added to the staging environment or staging area

+commit command example
+	git commit file.name
+	git commit -m "Enter the message here"

+IF we want to commit directly without adding to the staging area or environment we can use this command "-a"
+	git commit -a -m "Enter the message here";